jlangch/venice/doc/readme/datatypes-custom.md

 to be valid for their lifetime.

-Due to the dynamic nature of Venice, function arguments are not type checked implicitly, if required so preconditions can be added.
+Due to the dynamic nature of Venice, function arguments are not type checked implicitly, if required so preconditions can be added for runtime checking.

 Venice custom types are composed from 'smaller' types: